wandyezj/wandyezj.github.io/ideas/open-data.md

 # Open Data

+Design of a data collection system

+Design data points to collect document both intent and how the data points are specifically collected.
+How data points are collected can change so this metadata needs to be updated as appropriate.

+Data Persistence, how long will the data set stay available?
+How often is the data set renewed?
+How are new points entered into the data set.

+Steps in data collection and maintenance

+Much effort has been spent on analysis while relatively little has been spent on data source quality assurance.

+## Notes

-The idea of open data is that data is visibile to the public.
+The idea of open data is that data is visible to the public.

 How to ensure the integrity of data sources and document how the data was collected?